 Bougie Food Shop Owners

-‘While we feel it is essential to stay open during these crazy times, our first priority is to the safety and wellbeing of our staff.
+‘While we feel it is essential to stay open during these crazy times, our first priority is the safety and wellbeing of our staff.
 We have made a few small changes to the shop layout to make things easier.
-First off, no one is allowed inside the shop, and you must keep a five metre perimeter from the entrance at all times.
+First off, no one is allowed inside the shop, and you must keep a five-metre perimeter from the entrance at all times.
 If you wish to buy anything, please use the pen provided and write what you would like on a piece of paper and carefully post it through the door.
-From there our wonderful staff, dressed head-to-toe in ethically-sourced Hazmat suits, will peruse the shop for you and put your items together.
+From there our wonderful staff, dressed head-to-toe in ethically-sourced hazmat suits, will peruse the shop for you and put your items together.
 If we don’t have an item, say an onion, then we will substitute it for the nearest available Natoora produce that we can find.
 Please immediately take your items from the box.
 I’m afraid we can’t offer any refunds, but do have a nice day and stay safe.’

 Terrifyingly the #invites have dried up and influencers are now facing an existential crisis over what they contribute to the world.
 What if there was nothing to be influenced by, or anyone to influence?
 Well, the ones who actually know how to cook are doing fine.
 They can still recreate those sick noodle pulls in the comfort of their own home, even if it’s just with a pack of Shin Ramyun and a single slice of Kraft cheese.
 But the rest?
 Stuck having to fill a vacuous feed with content either cobbled together from photos taken in February (‘Don’t know about you but can’t wait to be back eating Meatliquor’s Dead Hippie Burger once this is all over!’) or sad, professionally lit photos of a single piece of toast on their kitchen table hashtagged #stayathome.
 Their father was technically a Baron but they’re currently researching ways of monetising taking photos of veg boxes and/or investigating if they can sue the people of New Malden for stealing their ideas on Korean food (which they brought to London in 2010).

 It’s difficult to overstate how monumentally fucked PRs are right now.
 Previously the all-important conduit between the restaurant world and the lifestyle media, now they are stuck as the middleman between two industries that don’t currently exist.
 They’re now about as useful as someone trying to translate ancient Aramaic into Esperanto.
 Yet you’re still getting those emails: ‘Hope you’re doing well in these strange and crazy times!
-Just wanted to reach out and wondered if you would consider Eggslut, which are still open as usual, doing takeaway and delivery'.
+Just wanted to reach out and wondered if you would consider Eggslut, which is still open as usual, doing takeaway and delivery.
 Food writers, this is the perfect time to tell them that a) how are you grasping hoarders still open when there is an egg shortage going on? and b) actually, even if the pandemic had wiped out every single restaurant in London, and somehow Eggslut was the only takeaway service still standing, you still wouldn’t consider it.

 Because places like Eggslut have designated themselves as an ‘essential’ business – even though everyone in Notting Hill who ever considered eating there is somewhere in a cabin in the Cotswolds, telling anyone who will listen to them that self-isolation is sooooo much better in the country, and maybe, you know, humans are the real virus – all the staff have been kept on and are now working as delivery drivers.
-In some ways, it’s better than dealing with the usual braying crowd of influencers incessantly photographing scrambled egg with a x10 mark-up while their sriracha mayo congeals, but hold on, isn’t there a pandemic going on?
+In some ways, it’s better than dealing with the usual braying crowd of influencers incessantly photographing scrambled egg with a 10x mark-up while their sriracha mayo congeals, but hold on, isn’t there a pandemic going on?
 Where is their significant wage increase?
 As ever, the most fucked are not those at the top but at the bottom of the restaurant chain – the dishwashers who were laid off before Rishi Sunak had time to say ‘Job Retention Scheme’, the delivery drivers working overtime, the low-waged service workers googling the lifetime of COVID-19 on the new £10 notes they get paid with, the immigrants who weren’t registered and have to choose between being paid and possibly being deported.
 Meanwhile Deliveroo and Uber Eats are circling like vultures, dreaming of a day when the inconvenience of actual restaurants no longer exists, and everything can be sent from dark kitchens hidden on every street, straight to a customer’s door within five minutes.
 If anyone is going to come out of this considerably un-fucked, it’s them.